Qlik-PE/testdrive-tutorial/site/_replicate/getting-started.md

 permalink: /replicate/getting-started/getting-started.php
 ---

-Thank you for giving the Qlik Replicate (formerly Attunity Replicate) Test Drive a go.
+Thank you for giving the Qlik Replicate Test Drive a go.
 By following the steps outlined in this tutorial, you will build out two use cases.

 {% include figure.html url='/images/replicate/use-cases-db.png' description='Database-to-Database Replication' %}